“I am the un-missionary…beginning each day on my knees, asking to be converted. Forgive me, Africa, according to thy multitude of mercies.”

 “Ahhh, so young,” she says half laughing.

 “Do you know why it is still a church instead of a memorial?”
 I ask, even though I know the answer.
-Kibeho Cathedral is not a memorial like Nyamata and Ntarama because the Vatican is embarrassed about the Church’s complicity during the genocide.
-A memorial would mean confessing their sins.
-And though they may promote the sacrament of reconciliation, the Vatican does not always practice what they preach.
+Kibeho Parish is not a memorial like Nyamata and Ntarama because the Vatican is embarrassed about the Church’s complicity during the genocide.
+Instead, the Rwandan government and the Catholic Church compromised, hiding a small memorial behind locked doors.
+An open memorial would mean confessing the Church’s sins.
+And though they may promote the sacrament of reconciliation, the Vatican doesn’t always practice what they preach.

 “I don’t know,” she says.

-I can tell my obsession with the Cathedral confuses her, even pains her.
-She cannot understand why I am not here to pray at the Sanctuary of Our Lady of the Word, where in the 1980s, the Blessed Virgin Mary appeared to three Rwandan girls, and at the holy mother’s request, the church was built in her honor.
-She cannot understand why I am not like the rest of Kibeho’s pilgrims who come searching for divine intervention.
+I can tell my obsession with the Parish confuses her, even pains her.
+She can’t understand why I’m not here to pray at the Sanctuary of Our Lady of the Word, the church down the road, where in the 1980s the Blessed Virgin Mary appeared to three Rwandan school girls, and at the Holy Mother’s request, the church was built in her honor.
+She can’t understand why I’m not like the rest of Kibeho’s pilgrims who come searching for divine intervention.
 If only she knew that I have come to Kibeho hoping for a miracle as well.

-She tells me that she does not like going into the memorial.
+She tells me she doesn’t like going into the crypt.
 I assure her multiple times that I can go alone, but she comes anyway.

 “Don’t cry,” she says before we step down into the cellar filled with shelves stacked neatly with bones.

-White, lace-fringed curtains covering the shelves curl in the breeze revealing skulls that once bore the faces of Kibeho residents.
-I pull open one of the curtains to find entire bodies encased in white powder, similar to the victims of Murambi.
-Small, patchy tufts of black hair cling to some of the bodies’ skulls, and even though the sight mimics Murambi, it still surprises me; for some reason, I have always associated hair with life.
+White, lace-fringed curtains covering the shelves curl in the breeze, revealing skulls that once bore the faces of Kibeho residents.
+I pull open one of the curtains to find entire bodies encased in white powder, similar to the victims of Murambi, a former vocational school now a memorial.
+Small, patchy tufts of black hair cling to some of the bodies’ skulls, and even though the sight mimics Murambi, it still surprises me; for some reason, I’ve always associated hair with life.